 “The evidence from four decades of research is surprisingly clear: a good marriage is both men’s and women’s best bet for living a long and healthy life.”

 – Linda Waite, The Case for Marriage, Page 64

-Did you know according to years of scientific research by Linda Waite (and other researchers) as documented in her extraordinary book “The Case For Marriage”
+The following is based on years of scientific research by Linda Waite (and other researchers), and are documented in her extraordinary book “The Case For Marriage”.

 - 93% of Americans rate having a happy marriage as one of the most important objectives.